Client-centered counselors and advocates for your environmental needs.

 Originally from south of Pittsburgh, Rose is excited to be back in the ‘Burgh.
 She enjoys going for runs, backpacking, and exploring the city.

-Rose is licensed to practice law in Maryland, Pennsylvania, and the U.S. District Courts for the Western and Middle Districts of Pennsylvania.
+Rose is licensed to practice law in Maryland, Pennsylvania, Ohio and the U.S. District Courts for the Western and Middle Districts of Pennsylvania.

 Nathan hunter, resident attorney